 Emotional sources of motivation are powerful, and they are best conveyed informally in an organization through the respect of peers, the admiration of subordinates, the approval of one’s personal network and community, and the like.
 However, money often becomes the default motivator because it is measurable and tangible — and trouble strikes when the prospect of a lot of money becomes the primary goal.
 Usually feeding a very self-serving emotion – greed.

 Recent studies by David Rock, an executive coach, and Jeffry Schwartz, a neuroscientist, have identified several motivators that influence behavior more effectively than money.
 For one, people want to elevate their status.
 Organizations often assume that the only way to raise an employee’s status is by a promotion, but status can be enhanced in many less costly ways.
 The perception of status increases significantly whenever people are given credible informal praise for daily tasks rather than waiting for annual results.
+Gamification does this.

 David Rock and Jeffrey Schwartz’s research into how breakthroughs can be applied to make organizational transformation succeed show that: